hpaluch/ch341-spi-93lc86/README.md

   again - otherwise following commands will be ignored
 * after any programming command the `DO` (or `MISO`) pin is `READY/BUSY` pin which can be pooled (even without clock).
-  However `CS` may not be deactived before this pin comes to `READY` state (otherwise this pin function is lost).
+  However `CS` may not be deactivated before this pin comes to `READY` state (otherwise this pin function is lost).

 > WARNING!
 >
-> This project is work in progress.
+> This project will overwrite data on connected [93LC86] EEPROM!
 >
-> Currently it reads whole 93LC86 to memory and dumps it to screen.
+> Current status:
+> 1. Basic READ and WRITE to [93LC86] EEPROM functions implemented
+> The test program now does following:
+> 1. It writes and reads-back test value to/from EEPROM at address 1024 (0x400)
+> 1. It dumps contents of whole EEPROM to console
+>
+> WARNING!
+> Once my VirtualBox VM with XP SP3 (where I run my programs)
+> suddenly rebooted.
+But it (fortunately) can't be reproduced again...

 Circuit schematic is below: